 Fads and Faith: Belief vs. Fact in the Struggle for Health

-We explore how faith, desire for easy answers, and lack of trust in medical science shape two modern trends.
+We explore how faith, a desire for easy answers, and a lack of trust in medical science shape two modern trends.

 “We have absolute faith that these dietary supplements and vitamins can only be good for us.
 That they’re made by elves and old hippies on flowering meadows." — Dr. Paul Offit